By Dai Ning

 There was once a sister who was like this.

-Yet unexpectedly, a sudden misfortune came upon her: She met her Waterloo in business, and as a result went bankrupt overnight.
+Then unexpectedly, a sudden misfortune came upon her: She met her Waterloo in business, and as a result went bankrupt overnight.
 And she also fell ill at the same time.

-The words they read say: “My brothers, count it all joy when you fall into divers temptations; Knowing this, that the trying of your faith works patience.
+The passages they read were: “My brothers, count it all joy when you fall into divers temptations; Knowing this, that the trying of your faith works patience.
 But let patience have her perfect work, that you may be perfect and entire, wanting nothing” (James 1:2-4).
 “Silly children!
 You always feel that a few lucky words count as My blessing, yet don’t feel that bitterness is one of My blessings.
 Those who share in My bitterness shall certainly share My sweet.
 That is My promise and My blessing to you” (“The Forty-first Utterance” of God’s Utterances to the Entire Universe).

 Therefore, at all times, setbacks and trials are what we need in our spiritual life, and are God’s greatest love and salvation for us.
 Through experiencing them, we can realize our impurities in our belief in God, and moreover understand that these unfortunate events befalling us do not mean that God has abandoned us; instead, it means God is purifying and perfecting us.
 Aren’t these gains much better than any material blessing?